-- Turn taps off tightly so they do not drip.Use a cup instead of running the tap while brushing your teeth or shaving. - Use a cup instead of running the tap while brushing your teeth of Take shorter showers to reduce water use. - Check all faucets, pipes, shower-heads and toilets for leaks. repair all leaks if found. - Wash full loads of dishes and laundry. - When replacing your dishwasher or washing machine consider an upgrade to water conserving models.
+- Turn taps off tightly so they do not drip. - Use a cup instead of running the tap while brushing your teeth or shaving. - Take shorter showers to reduce water use. - Check all faucets, pipes, shower-heads and toilets for leaks. repair all leaks if found. - Wash full loads of dishes and laundry. - When replacing your dishwasher or washing machine consider an upgrade to water conserving models.